Eschatologue/CM_wiki/docs/class/paladin/oathless.md

 *You fight without honour or respect.*

-When you take damage from a source you can see, you can use your Channel Divnity to take a **:rsc-r: Reaction**{ .rsc } to give yourself the Invisible condition, and move up to your Speed.
+When you take damage from a source you can see, you can use your **:ui-chdiv-pal: Channel Divinity**  to take a **:rsc-r: Reaction**{ .rsc } to give yourself the ^^Invisible^^ condition, and move up to your **:rsc-spd: Speed**.
 You have the Invisible condition until the start of your next turn, or until you attack or force a creature to make a saving throw.

 ### Level 3: Oathless Spells